stories of prenatal diagnosis

 An interview with Bianca who unexpectedly navigated the complex reality of a Downs Syndrome diagnosis.
 Despite multiple health professionals advising her to terminate, she chose to keep her baby, journeyed through a tumultuous pregnancy and delivered him at 34weeks via cesarean.

-Photo of Australian Birth Stories: Nadia (podcast)
+Photo of Australian Birth Stories (podcast)

-Australian Birth Stories: Nadia (podcast)
+Australian Birth Stories (podcast)

 Photo of Too Peas in a Podcast (podcast)